DOML-Lang/DOML/doml_formal_spec.md

   - **Must** be case sensitive
   - **Must** be whitespace sensitive
   - **Should** use 2 digit numbers for their opcodes (i.e. 09 instead of 9) since the count right now is 18 (which has an opcode value of 17) and it won't go over 99 in the foreseeable future.
 This just makes alignment look nice.

+Throughout this document I'll use the word equivalent for IR, word equivalents don't 'have' to be supported and just the opcode variants have to, but it is much harder to show complex IR without the word values.

 ## Syntax